 4. Sales Growth Year-to-date

 Sales Growth determines the increase in revenue over a period of time.
 It is an essential and strategic factor that gives the executive a better understanding of where does the company stand.
-You can monitor your sales growth over various time periods – monthly, yearly, and long-term
+We can monitor the growth of sales over various time periods – monthly, yearly, and long-term.

 Sales Growth Rate Formula: